SymfonyCasts/api-platform/sfcasts/ep1-basics/user-resource.md

 So, I think we're good!
 Refresh the documentation and let's start creating users!
 Click "Try it out".
 I'll use my real-life personal email address:
 `cheeselover1@example.com`.
-The password doesn't matter... and let's make the username match the email, without the domain... so I don't confuse myself.
+The password doesn't matter... and let's make the username match the email without the domain... so I don't confuse myself.
 Execute!

 Woohoo!
 201 success!
 Let's create *one* more user... *just* to have some better data to play with.